raphy0316/Insight-Hub-Models/README.md

-# InsightHub – Image→Music Multimodal Retrieval
+# 🎼 InsightHub – Image→Music Multimodal Retrieval
 ### *Research Branch Overview (CLIP×CLAP · Text-Pivot · Emo-CLIP · ImageBind)*

+InsightHub is a research-driven project that benchmarks **multiple multimodal alignment strategies** to determine the **best combination of models and methods** for recommending music from user-uploaded images.
+We systematically compare different cross-modal approaches to understand how image mood, theme, semantics, and motion cues map to musical characteristics.

-This repository hosts multiple research branches exploring different approaches for recommending music from user-uploaded images.
+This repository hosts independent research branches—each representing a different alignment philosophy—allowing us to evaluate and combine models to discover the **optimal retrieval pipeline for image-driven music recommendation**.

-Each branch implements a distinct **multimodal alignment strategy**, and all models are compared through the InsightHub platform.
+Following the research phase, these findings will be used to build a **production-ready SNS product** that recommends music based on the aesthetic, mood, and meaning of images posted by users.

 ---

 ## 🔑 Cross-Modal Alignment Dimensions

-We evaluate each approach based on the following core dimensions:
+We evaluate all models across the following dimensions:

 - **Cross-modal synchrony**
   - Energy coherence
   - Temporal rhythm ↔ visual motion
   - Color–timbre association